RodrigoScola/Resumos/dataScience/data_manipulation/missing_data.md

+#dataScience
 # Handling Missing Data

+ > [!note]
-> A lot of data analytics type work is solving mysteries, and *The Mystery of the Missing Data* is one of the best sellers
+ A lot of data analytics type work is solving mysteries, and *The Mystery of the Missing Data* is one of the best sellers

-#### What to do about "nothing"
+# What to do about "nothing"

 ## Why its important to handle missing data

-if we dont handle missing data properly, then any results or insights we get could be significantly wrong.
+if we don't handle missing data properly, then any results or insights we get could be significantly wrong.

 missing data means that there are potentially big gaps in the data and what we can learn from it.
 Since datasets often describe a population, forgetting missing data means we will have a _lower statistical power_ (the hability to accept or reject an hypothesis)

-when we have complete data, we also minimize the risk of making inaccurate conclusions from our dataset.
+When we have complete data, we also minimize the risk of making inaccurate conclusions from our dataset.

 ## Why Data might be missing